 “Not alone,” she stepped out of her uniform pants and pointed her head.
 “Down to the OA’s, Donmat.”

-After a beat, Dox reluctantly tugged at her uniform jacket.
+After a beat, Dox tugged at her uniform jacket.

 “That’s Balrusok,” Sofita volunteered before diving into the sea.

-Dox splashed down several moments later, deftly passing Sofita with those long legs of hers.
-She climbed onto the bulkhead around the statue’s foot, and anxiously surveyed the sea around them.
+Dox splashed down several moments later, passing Sofita with those long legs of hers.
+She climbed onto the bulkhead around the statue’s foot and surveyed the sea around them.

-“Did the ‘Sixers have uniforms?” she asked, helping Sofita out of the chop.
+“Did the ‘Sixers have uniforms?” she sounded anxious while helping Sofita out of the chop.